 "Oh, anything interesting?"
-Karoline leaned against the desk and finally awarded herself with a small smirk; her earlier ferocious appearance pouring out into something more neutral.
+Karoline leaned against the desk and finally awarded herself with a small smirk.
+Her earlier ferocity pouring away.

 "Just that she knew you."

-She got off the desk, just as I was considering poking her with my pen to get her up, her tone becoming bored.
+She got off the desk, just as I was considering poking her with my pen to get her up.
 Karoline patted my arm.

 "The boss is looking for you by the way."

-I glanced at the office that I always had to walk past, the boss had stormed off to the vending machine an hour ago, he was probably slipping more nicotine patches on thighs; a sight I unhappily stumbled upon when walking into the men's toilets for a whiz and a quick chuckle over the messages people had left on the wall.
+I glanced at his office.
+The boss had stormed off to the toilets an hour ago.
+He was probably slipping more nicotine patches on thighs; a sight I unhappily stumbled upon when walking into the men's for a whiz and a quick chuckle over the messages people had scribbled on the wall.

 The one who gave me the promotion.

-Karoline pointed to where the entrance hall sat in a grumpy welcome to everyone who visited; I could see the figure of a person.
-I assumed they were a woman because of how short they were; though they were too far away to really tell.
-I thanked Karoline and stood up to make my way over to the entrance.
+Karoline pointed to where the entrance hall sat in a grumpy welcome to everyone who visited.
+I could see a figure.
+I assumed they were a woman because of how short they were, although they were too far away to really tell.
+I thanked Karoline and stood up.

-As I walked past the sprawl of messy desks and coffee cups my eyes lowered, in an absent minded daydream, I suppose, and I let the strong sweet smell of the lavender overwhelm my senses.
-I could still feel the warmth of Karoline's hand on my arm but I could also feel other sensations on my body; as if my body was remembering a memory from long ago.
+As I walked past the sprawl of messy desks and coffee cups, my eyes lowered, in an absent minded daydream, I suppose, and I let the sweet smell of the lavender overwhelm my senses.
+I still felt the warmth of Karoline's hand on my arm, but I could also feel other sensations on my body, as if my flesh was remembering a memory from long ago.

 Something brushed my legs.
 Breath ghosted against my ear.